gyulsbox/portfolio_website/README.md

  ## 2. About me<br>
      A. Change the type of technology stack animation.
      B. Smooth, Clean and Unity
-     C. ransition || Transform Do not use excessively.
+     C. Transition || Transform Do not use excessively.
        a.
 Structure that smoothes-pop-up when hover
        b.
 Staged structure when Hover is performed.